 Now that you understand how AP works, it is very important to understand that there are very different play styles.
 Playing for AP farming is very different from playing for map control, winning fights, taking keeps/resources/outposts/villages, or any other play style.
 When you play for AP, the most important thing is how much AP you will make.
 If you can make 10k more AP per hour by repeatedly bombing, dying, and running back than you can by waiting and ganking or cycling resources at different keeps (but never dying), then you choose the first method.
 Every player has to figure this out for themselves – what is the best method for making AP based on their skills, build, and preferred style of play – or what is within their capabilities.

-When you see popular streamers going for emperor, they usually don’t understand AP farming and just try to play their 1 v X (I call it 1 v Potato as they don’t fight skilled players, they only look for easy kills) style as usual.
+When you see popular streamers going for emperor, they don’t often understand AP farming and just try to play their 1 v X (I call it 1 v Potato as they don’t fight skilled players, they only look for easy kills) style as usual.
 That style will make good AP most of the time, though a true AP farmer is easily capable of making much more.

 HISTORY & FOND MEMORIES

 Two of the easiest ways I used to make AP (that tended to drive other people crazy as they couldn’t figure it out) were: